ProjectMHQ/projectm/documentation/Map.md

 }
 ```

-This event is slightly different from the others, as it lacks of some values, and carry only the entity_id, which is enough for a client to drop an entity from its inventory and render.
+This event is slightly different from the others, as it lacks of some values, and carry only the entity_id, which is enough for a client to drop an entity from its storage and render.

 `entity_change_pos` which is triggered everytime an entity change the position in the receiver FOV.
 An entity may change position in the receiver FOV for less reasons than others events: movement, teleport.
 Any different behaviour should be handled by other events.